ForNeVeR/O21/O21.Game/Localization/Help/english.md

 ---
 Welcome aboard captain!

-Your babe is U-95 - supermodern submarine in whole world.
+Your babe is U-95 - the most supermodern submarine in the whole world.

-Your missing is to protect your darling from terrible monsters.
+Your mission is to protect your darling from terrible monsters.

 Apart from the monsters, in the ocean you can find lots of very

 useful items: diskettes, light bulbs, compasses, etc.

 Though the most useful for your would be a lifebuoy:

 ![lifebuoy](data://bm0)

-It helps to refill your submarine's oxygen so you can say on mission longer
+It helps to refill your submarine's oxygen so you can stay on the mission longer

 or enhance the submarine with all sorts of useful gadgets.